Home > Our Work > Blog > Pole Bridge Forest

 Project description

-718 acres of undeveloped forest, known as the Pole Bridge Forest in Pemberton, are the target of an egregious ‘redevelopment’ plan.
+718 acres of undeveloped forest, known as the Pole Bridge Forest in Pemberton, were the target of an egregious ‘redevelopment’ plan.
 Despite the presence of wetlands and evidence for several threatened and endangered species (T&E) on these lots, this has been demarcated as a ‘Regional Growth Area’, and therefore is governed by the least restrictive set of standards within the Pinelands National Reserve.
 By ordinance, this land can hold a maximum of 575 dwelling units and can include recreation areas, parking, offices, a community center, and more.
 The development proposed as part of the Lakehurst Road redevelopment plan is for age-restricted single-family homes, in which owners must be 55+ years old, but other residents in the home just need to be at least 18 years old.

 Read the September 30th Op-Ed “New Jersey Forests are not in need of redevelopment” in the Courier Post by PPA Policy Director, Heidi Yeh.